 If one family can share a phone or an iPad and have access to books on it – which can be shared amongst others – then the argument of what is more or less interactive becomes obsolete.
-When this comes to education it is vital in spreading information.
+When it comes to education, eBooks are proving vital in spreading information.

 Recommended e-Books from author Annie Murphy Paul :

 “Blue Hat, Green Hat” by Sandra Boynton, “Go, Clifford, Go!” by Norman Bridwell, “Meet Biscuit” by Alyssa Satin Capucilli, “Nickelby Swift, Kitten Catastrophe” by Ben Hecht, “Miss Spider’s Tea Party” by David Kirk, “A Fine Musician” by Lucy Thomson.